 Cleveland’s Launcher XL Halo hybrids are designed for golfers seeking extra forgiveness and high launch.

-As someone who likes hybrids that deliver effortless power, I was drawn to the oversized, confidence-inspiring shape with a large footprint that keeps the club stable through impact.
+As someone who likes hybrids that deliver effortless power, we were drawn to the oversized, confidence-inspiring shape with a large footprint that keeps the club stable through impact.

-I hit high, towering shots that stopped quickly on the green, even when I didn’t make perfect contact.
+We hit high, towering shots that stopped quickly on the green, even when we didn’t make perfect contact.
 The light, stable shaft helped me square up the face consistently.

 While lower handicappers may prefer a lower, more penetrating ball flight, the high launch and forgiving nature of the Halo make it ideal for mid to high handicappers looking for an easy-to-hit, versatile option to replace their long irons.